 I have just settled in by the fire, on our coldest day on record in two decades in the USA, according to N.O.A.A.
 Weather Service online.
 With the wind chill, my relatives in Minnesota are experiencing 60 degrees below zero today!
-Lucky for us, it is only 5 degrees below zero in Pagosa, but my feet are still cold here in our little cabin.
+Lucky for us, it is only 5 degrees below zero in Pagosa Springs, but my feet are still cold here in our little cabin.

 Our largest purpose at Growing Spaces, is to defend the health of the planet, and we do this by defending the health of our customer.
 We give our customers a choice, to actively engage in the lifestyle of growing their own food, and using sustainable energy solutions, in order to create a lifestyle or way of life that brings vitality.
 Our website begins: “A New World awaits: a world where sustenance abounds, and independence flourishes.
 Where sustainability is nurtured, wellness cultivated and serenity grows…where nourishment increases, and health renews….A place where potential blooms, while peace and connection expand.
 Growing Spaces, (a world) where life thrives.”

 As we begin this year with a New Moon, symbol of a Fresh Beginning, I want to say that this is what I wish for all of you, on the personal and the planetary level.
 I am struck by the relief and the chance to “refresh” our vision at this time, on both personal and business levels.
 It is always amazing to see the end of year coverage of what just happened for us all and to think about what we hope for in the future.